steven-varga/h5cpp-doc/docs/architecture.md

 #### READ
 There are two kind of operators:

-* **returning an object** are useful when you access data in a single shot, outside of a loop.
-The object is created with the right size and return value optimization or RVO will make sure that no copy takes place.
+* Operators **returning an object** are useful when you access data in a single shot, outside of a loop.
+The object is created with the right size and return value optimization (RVO) and will ensure that no copy takes place.
-* **updating an existing object** are for repeating access, inside a loop, where stressing the memory would be detrimental.
-It is your responsibility to create the right size of object, then the templates will grab the memory location whenever possible then transfer data from disk to that location directly without temporaries.
+* Operators **updating an existing object** are for repeated access, inside a loop, where (de-)allocating memory would be detrimental to performance.
+Hence, it is your responsibility to create the right size of object.
+Then the templates will use the memory location provided whenever possible and transfer data from disk to that location directly without temporaries.

-Keep in mind that the underlying HDF5 system always reserves a chunk size buffer for data transfer, usually for filtering and or data conversion.
-Nevertheless this data transfer buffer is minimal -- as under ideal conditions the chunks should be not more than the level 3 cache size of the processor.
+Keep in mind that the underlying HDF5 system always reserves a chunk-sized buffer for data transfer, usually for filtering or data conversion.
+Nevertheless this data transfer buffer is minimal -- as under ideal conditions the chunk size should not be larger than the level 3 cache size of the processor.
 ```cpp
 template <typename T> T h5::read( dataset
 	[, const h5::offset_t& offset]  [, const h5::stride_t& stride] [, const h5::count_t& count]